AbiodunAnalyst/SERVICE_CHARGE/README.md

 8. Card Type, Masked PAN, Card Description: Offers details about the payment method used, critical for understanding consumer preferences.
 ---
 ### Problem
-#### The project looks at the impact of various service fee structures on user behavior
+#### The project looks at the impact of various service fee structures on user behavior.
 ---
 ### Analysis Process